rl-institut/open_plan/docs/view_components/view_component_template.rst

 ..
-    To insert the view component into the ReadTheDocs structure, please rename the file and replace <view_component> by the name of this file in the two lines below.
+To insert the view component into the ReadTheDocs structure, please rename the file
+    and replace <view_component> by the name of this file in the two lines below.
-     _<view_component>-label:
+    .. _<view_component>-label:
     .. include:: view_components/<view_component>.rst
+    Make sure there is a line break between these two lines (follow the pattern in the tool_interface.rst file

 ..
-    Then move them to the file tool_interface.rst in the list under the title " View-components definition"
+Then move them to the file tool_interface.rst in the list under the title "
-..
+    View-components definition"

-    one can then cross link to this view component by using :ref:`<view_component>-label`
+.. one can then cross link to this view component by using
+    :ref:`<view_component>-label`

 ..  change the title of your view component, make sure the number of "-" below matches exactly